Wedvich/structured-log-seq-sink/README.md

 ### Building and testing

-To build the modules yourself, check out the code, then install dependencies and run the `build` script:
+To build the modules yourself, you need Node 8 or greater.
+Check out the code, then install dependencies and run the `build` script:

 ```
 npm i